 Street Parades in Oaxaca City

-You don’t need to be in Oaxaca during a festival to experience a vibrant street parade or calenda.
+You don’t need to be in Oaxaca during a festival to experience a vibrant street parade, called a calenda.
 Oaxaca City is lively throughout the year and calendas happen nearly daily.
 You’ll probably happen upon one to celebrate a wedding, baptism, or another special event simply while walking around the city.

 You may in fact hear the calenda before you see it.
-There is always music (often live brass instruments), sometimes fireworks, and a large group of people that grows as spectators join in to dance and parade down the street.
+There is always music (often a brass band), sometimes fireworks, and a large group of people that grows as spectators join in to dance and parade down the street.

-Women are dressed in traditional skirts that blend bright colors and crisp white with embellishments of gold.
+Women are dressed in traditional skirts that blend bright white and vibrant colors with embellishments of gold.
 Holding a basket of arranged flowers on top of their heads, they allow the colorful fabric of their dress to flow with the essence of their dance.

 The calenda procession is guided by a marmota, a round lantern covered with white fabric and simply decorated with a variety of solid color flags.
 Towering above the parade of people are large puppets called monos de calenda.
 Their bodies are formed of wooden reeds, their heads of paper mache, and their arms fling about wildly as they dance to the music.